chenry64/ansibleplayground/README.md

 # Ansible Playground
-This repository explores the automation capabilities of Ansible.
-It contains examples, configurations, and playbooks for server provisioning, application deployment, and system management.
-The goal is to demonstrate Ansible’s efficiency in streamlining infrastructure tasks.
+This repository explores the automation functionality of Ansible.
+It contains practice playbooks that can be used for a wide variety of purposes using Ansible's IT-automation software suite.
+The goal is to explore and Ansible’s efficiency in streamlining infrastructure tasks.

 ### Instructions